Overview

 custodial/clearing agreement with each designated broker-dealer/custodian.
 Depending on which

-broker-dealer/custodian clients selects to maintain their account, they may experience differences
+broker-dealer/custodian clients select to maintain their account, they may experience differences in

-in customer service, transaction timing, the availability and yield / interest income of sweep account
+customer service, transaction timing, the availability and investment return of sweep account

 vehicles and money market funds, and other aspects of investing that could cause differences in